AFARNOOD/Parking-Occupancy-Project/README.md

 ### Questions

-Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum is simply dummy text of the printing and typesetting industry

 ### Goals